2018 National Conference - Guide to the Agenda

 This arc relies on the following three principles (and the sessions and session types indicated below) to work towards its goals:

-This brown bag lunch on Thursday, will serve as an introduction to TCG’s ED&I Values.
+Our first-timer orientation on Thursday, will also serve as an introduction to TCG’s ED&I Values.
 TCG's strategic plan includes a multi-year, six-point Equity, Diversity & Inclusion Initiative to transform the national theatre field into a more equitable, inclusive and diverse community.
 Our Conferences are representative of this commitment, and much of our programming is dedicated to moving the needle in our field on these issues.
-This presentation will introduce Conference attendees to TCG's work in this area, in addition to providing some context for the language, philosophy, and tools we use to work towards equity in the arts and in our world.

 2) Lead with our whole selves: While it can be very effective to have conversations around specific areas of identity, we must always do so with the wholeness of our experiences in mind.
 That’s why we’re calling these sessions “At the Intersections”: we’re not just meeting each other at the crossroads of our identities, but acknowledging the complex identities within ourselves.
 At the Intersections will culminate with a town hall (“How We Move Forward”) on Saturday that empowers all of us to share what we’ve experienced across these interwoven areas of identity.